-Graphite, ink, and goache on A3 paper.
+Graphite, ink, and gouache on A3 paper.
 How does it change the process of tackling difficult ethical choices if we re-imagine utilitarianism, Kantian moral theory, and other typical lenses for pressing forward this process—in a network context?
 Social problems like anxiety and depression—and social phenomena like trust and mistrust—are, well, social, and can spread like contagions along social networks.
 Can it then be utilitarian to ask what choice will best enable acceptance of an unknowable future self?
 Or is it only hedonistic to selfishly choose what loves you best, not necessarily so that you and others following your example or principle of action might better care for the world in the future—but because it feels good?

 You’ve heard the riddle: